bdm-diyand/bdm-diyand/README.md

 ## Hey there! 👋
 Creativity has always been a part of who I am.
 I’ve always been interested in art, visuals, and the way ideas can be expressed through design.
 At the same time, I discovered coding in high school, and I was amazed by how powerful it felt to build something from nothing.
 Seeing ideas come to life through code opened a whole new world for me, and it became something I genuinely enjoyed exploring.
 Now, as a fresh Computer Science graduate, I’m here pursuing the creative side of tech through UI/UX design and front-end development, where I can bring together my passion for design and the excitement I found in coding.

+Here, you’ll find a collection of refactored college projects, projects I’ve worked on after graduation, and explorations in UI/UX research, design process, and visual thinking.
+This space reflects both my growth as a developer and my journey into the creative side of tech, showcasing the things I’ve built, improved, and continue to learn from along the way.

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=YOUR_USERNAME&layout=compact" alt="Top Languages" />
 </p>